 Along with the new rules, the Commission created the Observatory on the online platform economy in order to monitor the latest trends in this sector.
 Platforms must comply with the P2B Regulation before it starts to apply on 12 July 2020.

 Platforms offer unparalleled efficiencies in access to cross-border markets and are crucial for millions of successful firms.
 While the gateway position of online platforms enables them to organise millions of users, it also opens the possibility unilateral trading practices that are harmful, and against which no effective redress is available for the businesses using these platforms.

 Both direct harms to businesses, as well as the mere scope for such harm, undermine the innovation potential of platforms, which is exacerbated by emerging legal fragmentation.

-The proposal is underpinned by an impact Assessment that incorporates evidence and stakeholders' views collected during a two-year fact-finding exercise.
+The proposal was underpinned by an impact Assessment that incorporates evidence and stakeholders' views collected during a two-year fact-finding exercise.

 The Commission has prepared a Q&A document (.pdf) that can serve as a checklist for online platforms and search engines, particularly smaller ones, when implementing the new requirements.
 It will help businesses get information on their new rights and the options available to resolve problems that may arise in their commercial relationships with online platforms.
 It also contains useful information for online intermediation services, search engines and representative organisations or associations.

 - Factsheet: Online platforms - new rules to increase transparency and fairness

 - EU Regulation on promoting fairness and transparency for business users of online intermediation services (July 2019)